AdrianSkar/markdown/fcc_guide.md

     "foxtrot": "Frank"
   };
   ```
+After converting our case statements into object properties you can make use of the variable `result` to let the function return
 After the transformations, we need to return the value of the variable `val`, with the help of which, we will display the assigned value to the property of our object `phoneticLookup`:

 ```javascript